-This report reviewed methodologies and decisions of: the Australian Energy Regulator; Australian Competition Tribunal, four Australian State regulators; several national regulators in Europe; the Competition Commission, Ofcom, Ofgem and Ofwat n the UK; and FCC, FERC and several state regulators in the US.
+An Economic Insights report dated 16 June 2014 was prepared and published on the Commission's website.
+The report reviewed methodologies and decisions of: the Australian Energy Regulator; Australian Competition Tribunal, four Australian State regulators; several national regulators in Europe; the Competition Commission, Ofcom, Ofgem and Ofwat in the UK; and FCC, FERC and several state regulators in the US.

-The review focuses on the most recent decisions, most of which cover prospective periods so that parameters should reflect regulatory assessments of the impact of the global financial crisis of 2007-2008 and subsequent economic conditions.
+The report focused on the most recent decisions, most of which cover prospective periods so that parameters should reflect regulatory assessments of the impact of the global financial crisis of 2007-2008 and subsequent economic conditions.